Is Donating Stock to Charity the Way To Go? It’s Complicated.

 When’s the Best Time to Donate?

 Whether for tax planning reasons or the season of giving, most people tend to think about charitable donations near the end of the year.
-While most charities are doubtlessly happy to accept contributions at year’s end, receiving donations throughout the year helps organizations better project their financials and budget.
+While most charities are happy to accept contributions at year’s end, receiving donations throughout the year helps organizations better project their financials and budget.

 When It’s Not Such a Good Idea to Donate